 Wake Up Early.
 Similar to “Black Friday” and other pre-Christmas sales, many Presidents Day Sales are “early bird” and “door buster” specials.
 That means stores open early in the morning, and shoppers willing to get themselves up and out with the rooster’s crow will often land the best deals.

 Make a List.
 Once you get to the mall or store, it’s easy to get distracted and overwhelmed by the myriad of goods vying for your attention.
 To avoid spending more money than you planned on things you didn’t even know existed yesterday, make a list.
 Know exactly what you’re looking for before you get there, and stay focused on that list.

 Scout Your Location.
 If you’re not already familiar with the store, scout it out a few days ahead of time.
 It’ll save time stopping to ask for help or wandering around trying to find what you’re shopping for.
 You might also ask in advance where special items will be positioned on sale day.

 Secret Weapon Google.
 Try searching the internet for coupons and discount codes that might multiply your savings at check-out.
-One site to try is www.couponconnector.com.
-Also, visit web sites for your favorite stores to browse through sale fliers right there on your computer screen.
+One site to try is www.retailmenot.com.
+Also, download the apps for your favorite stores to browse through sale fliers right there on your phone.